fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 My guess is Meta's plans are an open secret amongst the tech elite.
 A swarm of new micro blogging nodes are already buzzing around ActivityPub with great enthusiasm— Flipboard, Mozilla, Tumblr, Medium, Post.News, Pebble (previously T2), WordPress, Vivaldi, and Mammoth, to name a few.
 Some are even [well-funded](https://techcrunch.com/2023/02/28/mozilla-leads-mastodon-app-mammoths-pre-seed-funding/amp/ ).
 None seem to have a viable monetization strategy.
 Shareholders can't buy a third house with the spirit of the open web, you guys.

 As Meta pushes forward, we'll see more of these little nodes.
 Each will offer something unique, and Threads will be careful not to overlap.
-Post.news interpolating with a no-news Threads is perfect, don't you think?
+Post.news interoperable with a no-news Threads is perfect, don't you think?

 But here's the question— why ActivityPub?